ballerina-platform/module-ballerinax-salesforce/README.md

 ## Query Operations

-The ‘getQueryResult’ remote function executes a SOQL query that returns all the results in a single response or if it exceeds the maximum record limit, it returns part of the results and an identifier that can be used to retrieve the remaining results.
+The `getQueryResult` remote function executes a SOQL query that returns all the results in a single response or if it exceeds the maximum record limit, it returns part of the results and an identifier that can be used to retrieve the remaining results.

 ```ballerina